The Velveteen Rabbit Story - A Review and 9 Great Reasons It Should Be In Your Home Library!

 She authored quite a few children's books, and several with similar somber story-lines, balanced by love and compassion come to save the day.
 Her works won several awards and she died not seeing the end of the second World War, in 1944.
 Her particular book, The Velveteen Rabbit, has won it's right as a classic of children's literature and is considered by many to be her best.

-The Velveteen Rabbit movies
+The Velveteen Rabbit movie

 Where to purchase The Velveteen Rabbit

-The book The Velveteen Rabbit is most likely readily available at your local bookstore.
+Other copies of the book The Velveteen Rabbit is most likely readily available at your local bookstore.
 You can also purchase many versions of this classic online.
 Below are several options from Amazon.

 And finally, the written story of The Velveteen Rabbit (or you could head over to this site to get The Velveteen Rabbit pdf):